Pet Town Chatswood 02 9415 2298

 At these Veterinary Hospitals, you’ll be fully supported with sound advice first and foremost.
 With good advice and professional recommendations, you’ll be well equipped to make the best ongoing health care decisions for your pet.

-• Pet Insurance – While visiting our vets, ask about the 4 week free pet insurance trial from Pet Plan.
+- Pet Insurance – While visiting our vets, ask about the 4-week free pet insurance trial from Pet Plan.
 You can be signed up in clinic and it usually takes only 3 days to get approved.
-It is highly recommended that you take out pet insurance while the puppy is young in order to have better cover later on in life.
+It is highly recommended that you take out pet insurance while the puppy is young to have better cover later on in life.
 It will give peace of mind that you will be able to give your pet the best care if he/she was to become ill.
 A recent survey suggests that you are more likely to claim on pet insurance than on car or house insurance!

 Normal opening hours,

 please ring immediately the phone numbers listed below and describe the situation to one of our vets.

 (02) 9958 8775

 Willoughby NSW 2068